 What is the CVE-2015-2426 Font Driver Vulnerability?

-This is a vulnerability in Microsoft’s Font Driver that would allow for remote code execution via specially crafted OpenType fonts.
+This vulnerability in Microsoft’s Font Driver would allow for remote code execution via specially crafted OpenType fonts.
 These OpenType fonts could be contained in specially formatted documents or embedded in non-secure web pages.

 So what does this mean?